2017 Indianapolis 500: Fourth quarter

 With the race drawing to its closing stages, Hélio Castroneves began moving back up the field, and by lap 151 moved into fourth, while James Davison moved into second ahead of him.
 Further back, Takuma Sato began moving back toward the front, moving to eighth by the end of lap 163.
 On lap 166, Chilton made what would be his final pit stop, moving James Davison to the lead.
 Davison, by leading a lap, became the first driver since Alex Tagliani in the 2016 Indianapolis 500 to lead laps after starting last.
 Caution flew nearly immediately after this, as Charlie Kimball's engine gave up in similar fashion to Hunter-Reay's.
 At the same time, rookie Zach Veach rolled to a halt on the back straight, his day done as well.
 Nearly the entire field pitted during the caution, with Ed Jones and Castroneves leading the charge off pit lane.
 However, having just made a green flag stop, Chilton resumed the lead of the race.
 The running order was now Chilton, Jones, Castroneves, Davison, and Sato.

 Racing resumed with Chilton in control, but Castroneves began to duel with Jones for second.
 Behind them, Sato moved to fourth after passing Davison.
 Eventually, Sato managed to pass both Castroneves and Jones, allowing him to pursue Chilton ahead.
-Behind them, other Honda cars began attempting to move forward, but on lap 179, Fernando Alonso (then running 7th) fell out of the race as his engine failed coming down the front straight; the third Honda failure of the race.
+Behind them, other Honda cars began attempting to move forward, but on lap 179, Fernando Alonso (then running 7th) fell out of the race as his engine failed (a recurring problem for Alonso in Formula 1 over the past two-plus seasons) coming down the front straight; the third Honda failure of the race.
 Caution once again bunched up the field.
+Alonso's retirement meant that none of the three McLaren cars scheduled to race that weekend finished their respective races (as both Stoffel Vandoorne and Jenson Button, the latter subbing for Alonso, crashed out of the Monaco Grand Prix in separate incidents).

 Racing resumed on lap 184, with Castroneves managing to take third away from Jones.
 Just behind, chaos erupted in the field when Davison and Oriol Servià made contact in turn 1 triggering a multi-car pile-up that involved Davison, Servia, Will Power, James Hinchcliffe, and Josef Newgarden.
 Of the five, only Newgarden was able to resume, but only after losing several laps.